CGaliaCamps/iDIG/README.md

 _"*.012.pos" -> This file contains the position of all your SNPs_

-Copy the script **"Detect_Inversions.R"** into your R terminal, and modify the working directory and filenames to be uploaded.
+Copy the script **"iDlG.R"** into your R terminal, and modify the working directory and filenames to be uploaded.
 After that, just run it.

 # Citation
 Please, if you found this script useful cite: